telgareith/SilenceOfTheHams/README.md

 **The Three Little Pigs**

 You don't have to hear them as they die- But you'll never forget the bed time stories, or the movie...

+This mod removes the noises livestock makes when they are slaughtered.